Year 2 Participating in St Lalluwy's Harvest Trail

 The syllabus states that religion should take up a minimum of 5% of curriculum time in any one academic year.
 Collective worship is not included in this time allocation.

 Withdrawal from RE

 RE is part of the curriculum for all schools as set out in the 1996 Education Act and in the Schools Standards and Framework Act and must be taught to all pupils, however, parents do have the right to withdraw their child from all or part of RE.
-This is done in consultation with the Headteacher so that agreement can be reached as to how the withdrawal can best be managed.
+This is done in consultation with the RE Leader or Headteacher so that agreement can be reached as to how the withdrawal can best be managed.
 Appropriate work should be provided by the parents/ carers.
 In accordance with the Cornwall Agreed Syllabus 2020 R.E. should be taught for 36 hours per year at KS1 and 45 hours at KS2.

 Religious Education in Early Years